Asymptotic expansion of smooth functions in deterministic and iid Haar unitary matrices, and application to tensor products of matrices: Proof of Theorem

 More precisely to prove Equation \eqref{dfvdvsfx}, we need to show that

 and

-Let us study the first case since the other one is similar. $S_1$ and $S_2$ satisfies the same property as $S$, i.e. that they are monomials in elements of the list above without correlated consecutive elements, besides if we view them as monomials in elements of the list above, then the last element of $S_1$ and the first of $S_2$ is uncorrelated with $u_i^{c^1}$ whereas the first element of $S_1$ and the last of $S_2$ is uncorrelated with $u_i^{c^2}$.
+Let us study the first case since the other one is similar. $S_1$ and $S_2$ satisfies the same property as $S$, i.e. they are monomials in elements of the list above without related consecutive elements.
+Besides, if we view them as monomials in elements of the list above, then the last element of $S_1$ and the first of $S_2$ is unrelated with $u_i^{c^1}$ whereas the first element of $S_1$ and the last of $S_2$ is unrelated with $u_i^{c^2}$.
 First, let us assume that $s<m-1$, then one has,